 Since colonial times, the Chesapeake (meaning "great shellfish Bay" in Algonquin) has lost more than 98 percent of its oysters.
 Gone are the days when oyster reefs posed navigational hazards to Chesapeake Bay explorers or watermen pulled 17 million bushels of oysters each year.
 Now, Maryland and Virginia watermen and the seafood industry have lost $4 billion in income in the past 30 years alone.
-But as recent studies find, all is not lost.
+But all is not lost.

 A two-month Maryland Department of Natural Resources survey conducted in 2011 revealed higher levels of oyster reproduction and a lower mortality rate.
 In fact, Chesapeake Bay oysters seem to be growing heartier and more robust.
 Given that each adult oyster filters and cleans up to 50 gallons of water per day—gobbling up algae, and removing dirt and nitrogen pollution—that's good news for the health of the Chesapeake Bay and for us.